Fact sheet: Chemical oxidation—sediments—in situ

 Waste and Discharge

-As sediments are treated in situ, there is little waste generated on-site.
-Site waste may consist of typical construction litter, including plastic containers, but in addition may contain used/spent sorbent pads.
-Surplus oxidants and reagents may be returned to the chemical purchaser, or disposed of in a manner acceptable to the local regulatory authority.
+As sediments are treated in situ, little waste is generated on-site.
+Site waste may consist of typical construction litter, including plastic containers, but it may also contain used/spent sorbent pads.
+Surplus oxidants may be returned to the chemical supplier or disposed of in a manner acceptable to the local regulatory authority.

-As chemical oxidants are hydrophilic, they may be absorbed into the water column during the initial injection, and as oxidants migrate throughout the sediment.
-Care should be taken to prevent loss of oxidants into the overlaying water body.
-In addition to oxidant loss, the sediment disruption that may occur during injections may result in resuspension and loss of sediment tot the water body.
-Potential mitigation efforts may include slow rates of injection, to allow permeation through deep sediments and prevent channelling.
-Deep injections of oxidants may also reduce the likelihood of surface-sediment disruption and oxidant channelling perforating the sediment surface.
-Chemical oxidation may be combined with sediment capping to reduce oxidant loss in sites with surface contamination (where deep injection is not sufficient to remediate the sediment).
+As chemical oxidants are hydrophilic, they may be absorbed into the water column during the injection and/or application, and as oxidants migrate throughout sediments.
+Care should be taken to prevent oxidant loss into the overlying waterbody.
+In addition to oxidant loss, the sediment disruption that may occur during injections may result in resuspension and loss of sediments in the waterbody.

-Some oxidation reactions may cause contaminants to disassociate from the solid particles and become dissolved in the interstitial water.
-This may create a pathway for contaminants to become suspended into the water column, particularly for contaminants at or near the sediment surface.
+Some oxidation reactions may cause contaminants to disassociate from solid particles and dissolve in interstitial water.
+This may create a pathway for contaminants to become suspended in the water column, particularly for contaminants at or near the sediment surface.

 Chemical oxidation pilot tests within soils have occasionally resulted in gas generation.
-Gas generation during sediment treatment is typically caused by ebullition, which may disrupt the sediment surface, causing resuspension of sediment into the water body.
-Laboratory tests should observe instances of gas generation, and mitigation efforts should be considered.
+Gas generation during sediment treatment is typically caused by ebullition or oxidation reactions, which may disrupt the sediment surface, causing the resuspension of sediments into the waterbody.
+Laboratory tests should investigate instances of gas generation, and mitigation efforts should be considered.

 Recommended analyses for detailed characterization